eferri65/Getting-and-Cleaning-Data/README.md

     * creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-    2. step 2: run the script; load it in RStudio, select all the lines and run it or source(run_analysis.R)
+    2. step 2: load the script in RStudio, select all the lines and run it OR source(run_analysis.R)

     3. step 3: check the output file called `final_dataset.txt` located in the UCI HAR Dataset